-CHRISTMAS 2012
+CHRISTMAS 2012 We shall be

 We shall be holding our Christmas Worship on Monday, Christmas Eve at 9.30pm.
 This will be early Midnight Communion in our candle lit church.
 Everyone is welcome to join us for this very special service and for refreshments afterwards.